OindrilaSinha/bookstore-App/README.md

 for running this app
 git clone

-If you dont have install live-server in your system then please install npm install -g live-server
+If you dont have install express in your system then please install npm install -g express

 run
-live-server
+node server.js

 http://localhost:3000/#/bookstore.com